TonyKess/genotyping_hpc/preprocessing.md

 for i in {00..<n set files>} ;    do sbatch --export=ALL,set=<project name>.set$i,paramfile=WGSparams_<project name>.tsv 03_bwamem2align.sh ;  done

 ```

+This process generates [.bam](https://support.illumina.com/help/BS_App_RNASeq_Alignment_OLH_1000000006112/Content/Source/Informatics/BAM-Format.htm) files that are sorted by position.
+These represent a compressed and space-efficient recording of alingments to a reference genome for each read.
 ## Refining alignments

 Next, we remove sequence duplicates using the genome analysis toolkit.
 Two things to make sure of in advance.
 First, we need to make a directory for the temporary files produced by gatk: